Disuqi/discord.ts-cogs/README.md

 ```

 ## Benefits of using Cogs
 Cog can have properties which can be used in the command functions, and shared across functions within that cog, as well as other classes, if the instance of the cog is given.
-Furthermore, it facilitates the creation, addittion, and handling of slash commands.
+Furthermore, it facilitates the creation, addition, and handling of slash commands.
 Checkout the <a href="https://github.com/Disuqi/discord.ts-cogs/blob/main/example/example.ts">complete example code</a> for better understanding.